k11n/konstellation/website/docs/konstellation/why.md

 The inspiration for Konstellation comes from having worked at two companies that have done exactly that.
 After deciding to adopt Kubernetes, they spent more than 6 months developing internal tools to make it practical for developers.
 Having been through the same experience twice, I wanted an open source set of tools that can solve these pain points; but none existed.

 With that thought, I wrote the first line of code for Konstellation in November 2019.
 From the onset, my goal is to create a solution as simple to use as Heroku, while running on a robust layer that Kubernetes provides.
-Konstellation is designed to give you most (if not all) of tools necessary to deploy and operate your apps on Kubernetes.
+Konstellation is designed to give you most (if not all) of tools necessary to deploy and operate apps on Kubernetes.